Janakipanchaneni/CodeAlpha_StockPortfolioTracker/README.md

 # CodeAlpha_StockPortfolioTracker
-A Python-based Stock Portfolio Tracker that calculates total investment value using predefined stock prices.
+A Python-based Stock Portfolio Tracker that calculates total investment value using predefined stock prices
-# CodeAlpha Stock Portfolio Tracker

 📌 Overview
 The Stock Portfolio Tracker is a project developed as part of the CodeAlpha internship program.
 It helps users manage and track their stock investments in a simple and efficient way.